uwtron2022/thermo-force/index.md

 > technology of all time
 > <br /> - Palmer Luckey, Founder of Oculus Rift

-# The Project
+## The Project
 <hr>
+This project is being completed as the teams Fourth Year Design Project.
+Which is a yearlong culminating project that all students at the University of Waterloo take part in.
+The goal of the project is to take an idea from inception wo working prototype in the span of 8 months.

-The focus of our project is to improve current feedback and/or inclusion of new feedback is needed to help realize the full potential of VR.
+The focus of our project is low-cost inclusion of novel VR feedback types to realize the full potential of VR.
 We are realizing this goal by creating a VR system with temperature and weight feedback!

-# The Product
+## The Product
 <hr>
-Our product allows users to immerse themselves in a new world of VR; we are building a set of glove that, when connected to a VR system, can track the user's hands and provide automatic weight and temperature feedback.
+Our product allows users to reach new levels of immersion in any type of VR game.
+This is done with a glove that, when connected to any VR system, can track the user’s hands and automatically provide temperature and weight feedback.